"

 Forfeitures

 Forfeiture is a legal process through which the government seizes property involved in or derived from criminal activity.
 This process takes two forms: civil forfeiture and criminal forfeiture.
-Civil forfeiture empowers the government, typically law enforcement agencies, to seize assets suspected of criminal involvement, including houses, vehicles, cash, and other items.
+Civil forfeiture empowers the government, typically law enforcement agencies, to confiscate assets associated with criminal involvement, including houses, vehicles, cash, and other items.
 The government only needs to establish that it is more likely than not that the property was used for or derived from criminal activity, a standard known as “preponderance of the evidence” (Nelson, 2016).
 If this standard is met, the agency can retain or sell the property and keep the proceeds.
 Importantly, civil forfeiture operates under a lower burden of proof compared to criminal cases, enabling authorities to take action even if criminal charges against individuals are not pursued or successful.

 Diversion Programs